 A urological exam for a patient complaining of urinary incontinence may include one or more tests that involve filling the bladder with warm fluid to measure the pressure at which leakage may occur.

 There are several treatment choices.
 Some treatments are as simple as changing some daily habits.
-Other treatments require taking medicine.
-Now available is InterStim therapy.
+Other treatments require taking medicine or therapy.
+Your urologist will provide the best treatment options.